joelparkerhenderson/maturity-models/software/it/it_capability_maturity_framework_by_innovation_value_institute.md

   * IT uses dynamic resource allocation

-5. Value Centre - IT is a value centre and publishes value statements regularly
+5. Optimizing - Value Centre - IT is a value centre and publishes value statements regularly

   * IT and business values are highly aligned